papdawin/Portfolio/README.md

 ## Deployment

-The site is deployed using Google Cloud Platform in a container, utilising a custom domain registered under the Hungarian top level domain.
+The site is deployed on my local home server in a kubernetes cluster ran by k3s.
+The containet image is publicly available on [dockerhub](https://hub.docker.com/r/pdwn/portfolio) currently as arm64 and amd64 images (my raspberry requires arm64).
+The custom domain is registered under the Hungarian top level domain.
-The application is containerised using the npm docker base image.